 3.5.11.3 Section II and subsequent sections <ch7sectDataCharts>.
 A separate section shall be created for each chart listed in 3.5.11.1.10 or 3.5.11.1.11, as applicable.
 The sections shall be titled using the applicable performance data chart title.
+The sample charts provided in this specification are examples only.
 In addition to the chart itself, each section shall contain, as a minimum, the following: